Feeling Overwhelmed by Probate in Connecticut?

 Fear of making a wrong decision

 If this sounds familiar, you’re not alone.
 I make sure you never feel pressured, rushed, or judged.
 My goal is to protect your peace while protecting the estate.
+Additionally, if family tension is already building, learning what can happen when heirs disagree about selling a house may help you prepare for calmer conversations.

 Probate can feel overwhelming, but you don’t have to carry this alone.
 With the right support, the process becomes clearer, lighter, and more manageable.
 Whether you need help selling a probate home, understanding next steps, or simply want someone who listens, I’m here to guide you with care and expertise.